Quality is the watchword in environmental management

 operational landfill sites by the end of 2000.”

 ISO14001 requires a number of key elements to be in place before

 - an environmental policy

 - compliance with legislation

 - setting objectives and targets

-- formation of an environmental management programme to achieve objectives and targets
+- formation of an environmental management programme to achieve objectives

 - internal audit process and management review